areaDetector/ADExample/README.md

 [areaDetector](http://cars.uchicago.edu/software/epics/areaDetector.html)
 software.
 It contains this example driver and and example IOC directory.

+**NOTE:** This repository is obsolete.
+It has been replaced by the ADSimDetector, ADCSimDetector, and pvaDriver repositories.

 Additional information:
 * [Documentation for simDetector](http://cars.uchicago.edu/software/epics/simDetectorDoc.html).
 * [Documentation for ADCSimDetector](http://cars.uchicago.edu/software/epics/ADCSimDetectorDoc.html).